Environmental gentrification: The High Line

 Evidence that this project has ignited gentrification can be observed through the soaring real estate prices as well as types of activities that are being attracted to the High Line and its surrounding areas.
-In just two years, there has been a production of $2 Billion real-estate construction which has contributed an additional $900 million in tax revenues.
+In just two years, there has been a production of $2 billion real-estate construction which has contributed an additional $900 million in tax revenues.
 Additionally, the relocation of Whitney Museum of American Art nearby sheds light on the popularity of the park.

 The High Line, although presented as a public park, privileges certain users and activities.
 Friends of the High Line allow for only certain types of vendors as well as provides private security guards.
 Visitors of the High Line can enjoy artisanal foods, micro-brewed beer and browse up-scaled art merchant booths.
 The promotion of economic growth and certain types of consumption coupled with surveillance results in the neoliberalization of this public spaces.
-Which is to say, The High Line, although a famous icon for the city, may fall short of providing open spaces and benefits for all citizens to use and enjoy.
-Instead it more closely resembles a place of spatial 'privileged' where claims to public space are dominated by upper-class citizens.
+The High Line, although a famous icon for the city, may fall short of providing open spaces and benefits for all citizens to use and enjoy.
+Instead it more closely resembles a place of spatial 'privilege' where claims to public space are dominated by upper-class citizens.

 Concurrently in 2007, the Bloomberg administration released the PlaNYC 2030: A Greater, Greener New York which aimed to combat climate change through expanding sustainability measured with 132 initiatives.
 One goal highlights the social pillar of sustainability by having a goal that every citizen in the city will have a green space within a 10-minute walking distance from their home.